Dariush-Tasdighi/Wallet/README.md

 * Download & Install **.NET 7** from [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 * Configure connection strings
 * Run the project
-* Create a user by using following pay:
+* Create or update an user by using following json in deposite method (POST):

 ```yaml
 {